-Haiti: Fears of cholera outbreak after storm
+Haitian leader: Cholera kills 13 after Matthew

 On Sunday, he flew into the town of Roche-a-Bateau, where he said 90% of the buildings had been destroyed by the storm, including the concrete school and church buildings, leaving the residents with no shelter.

-"People are just sleeping outside and that leads to all sorts of problems with disease," he told CNN.
+"People are just sleeping outside and that leads to all sorts of problems with disease," he said.

 In those conditions, he said, the threat of a cholera outbreak was a "huge concern."

-The disease, which is spread through water or food contaminated Vibrio cholerae bacteria, can cause severe diarrhea and vomiting, which leads to extreme dehydration.
-It can swiftly result in outbreaks, and patients who are not treated quickly can die within hours.

-Cholera cases have been reported in Randel, in southwestern Haiti, UNICEF reported in a situation update Monday, while DeGennaro said there had been dozens of cholera deaths in the southwestern town of Port-a-Piment.
+DeGennaro said there had been dozens of cholera deaths in the southwestern town of Port-a-Piment.

 "For cholera, every one person who has it tends to infect two or three people, so it's frightening," he said.